Regular triangle unions with maximal number of sides: Abstract

-Similar computer-assisted overhauls show that $a(4)=33$ (look at Fig. \ref{tricont} for the ```best" example) and $a(5)=44$.
-If we knew \emph{all} possible arrangements of $3n$ lines in the affine plane (sequence A090338), this catalogue would encode, among other things, the Politrigon sequence.
-Such list (for $n$ lines) would also encode the solution to the \emph{Kobon $\triangle$ problem} (sequence A006066).
-The latter asks how many non-overlapping $\triangle$ can be formed by $n$ lines (see Fig. \ref{kobon} depicting one of maximal configurations for $n=10$).
-In its full generality, Kobon's problem is still unsolved.
-It is obvious that such full register of line configurations is of no use for large $n$ do to extreme growth (of order $2^{\Theta(n\log n)}$) of their total number.
-In all such problems, sure, adaptive case-by-case analysis is possible for $n$ in a somewhat bigger range.
-Aesthetically though, this is quite unsatisfactory.
-Some other method should be looked for.
-And it does exist in our case!
-Thus, apart from exposition of various quaint topics in whose intersection union of $\triangle$ lie, one of the aims of this paper is to prove the following result. \begin{thmm}The sequence $e(n)$ starts as $3$, $12$, $22$, $33$, $44$, $55$, $67$, $79$.
-For $n\geq 9$, it satisfies the bounds
+For $n=4$, a similar computer-assisted analysis shows that $e(4)=33$ (Fig. \ref{cont-4}).
+If all arrangements of $3n$ lines in general position in the affine plane (sequence A090338) were known, this catalogue would encode, among other things, the sequence $e(n)$ (and also $i(n)$).
+Such a list (for $n$ lines) would also encode the solution to the \emph{Kobon triangle problem} (sequence A006066), which asks how many non-overlapping triangles can be formed by $n$ lines (see Fig. \ref{kobon}, which depicts one of the maximal configurations for $n=10$).
+In full generality, Kobon's problem remains unsolved.
+In any case, a complete register of line configurations is of no practical use for large $n$, because their total number grows on the order of $2^{\Theta(n\log n)}$.
+The last exact value known is for $9$ lines, giving $3.111.341$ simple arrangements.
+In the present setting, that would settle, with some effort, the case $n=3$.
+Clearly, a different method is needed.
+In the setting of regular unions, such a method does emerge: \emph{triangulation shifts}.
+This is not some ingenious device.
+Rather, it appears naturally once the problem is examined in the right way. \begin{thmm} The sequence $e(n)$, $n\geq1$, starts as $3$, $12$, $22$, $33$, $45$, $56$, $67$, $80$, $91$.
+For $n\geq 5$, the inequality

-($I$ stands for indicator).
-For $n\geq 3$, $e(n+1)\geq e(n)+11$. \end{thmm} As for the upper bound, we will extrapolate ideas already contained in the literature on unions (namely, \cite{edelsbrunner}) and apply few situational adjustments.
-As for the lower bound, it will suffice to present a construction.
-Where exactly $e(n)$ is located in the interval $[11n-9,12n-18]$ for large $n$, is a question of a quite different nature.
+holds.
+Additionally, $11\leq e(n+1)-e(n)\leq 14$. \end{thmm} The last result gives a situational lower bound $e(n)\geq 11n-8$ ($n\geq 10$).
+This can always be improved once we find a concrete $N\geq 10$ and a configuration of $N$ triangles with more than $11N-8$ edges.
+On the other hand, $\mathscr{U}(n)$ is not merely an estimate, but an exact combinatorial bound.
+The meaning of this phrase will become clearer as the argument unfolds. \\ In the course of the proof, several excursions into neighboring topics will occur.
+The hope is that these do not obscure the picture.
+No complicated hidden scheme lies behind the proof, and the steps align transparently.
+As an intermediate result, it will follow that

+This leads to the discovery of two ``perfect" unions and to a proof that $e(5)=45$, $e(8)=80$.
+Together with a triangle and a hexagram, this quartet forms the complete list of maximally saturated unions (Fig. \ref{tobuli}), where (\ref{pirm}) turns into equality.
+For $n\neq 1, 2, 5, 8$, the inequality must be strict.\\ The value of $\mathscr{U}(n)$ stands in sharp contrast with the superlinear growth of the function $i(n)$.
+It is therefore worth pausing to ask what is meant by ``combinatorial" versus ``geometric" in describing this bound.
+That leads directly to pseudolines and stretchability.

-\subsection{Pseudolines vs. lines}
+\subsection{Pseudolines vs. Lines}